You’ve heard it a hundred times: Americans aren’t saving enough for retirement.

 While the answer varies from person to person, some universal rules apply.
 You don’t need a degree in finance to plan your retirement, but you do need to master a few basic concepts.

 Even more importantly, you need the discipline to actually follow through on your retirement plan.

 Calculating Your Retirement Horizon

-Pundits love to say ,“You should have X dollars by this age.”
+Pundits love to say, “You should have X dollars by this age.”
 But in the real world, that only serves as a recipe for discouragement.

-Instead, think in terms of your retirement horizon, or the number of years remaining before you want to retire.
+Instead of comparing age groups, think in terms of your retirement horizon, or the number of years remaining before you want to retire.
 If you’re 45 and want to retire at 65, your retirement horizon is 20 years.
 If you’re 32 and want to retire at 42, your retirement horizon is 10 years.